hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/iroha.md

 I haven't touched WebSocket-based logic and some other complex utilities that rely on default HTTP client yet.
 Anyway it should be refactored as well.

+Also I've refactored the http internal module itself.

 <!-- We must be able to understand the design of your change from this description.
 If we can't get a good idea of what the code will be doing from the description here, the pull request may be closed at the maintainers' discretion. -->
 <!-- Keep in mind that the maintainer reviewing this PR may not be familiar with or have worked with the code here recently, so please walk us through the concepts. -->